htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

--  Fixed a bug that caused editing a job Classad in the schedd via the Python bindings to be needlessly inefficient.
+-  Fixed a bug that caused editing a job ClassAd in the schedd via the Python bindings to be needlessly inefficient.
    :ticket:`7124`